Surya86899/BMS/README.md

 # Solution
 This website is a 1 stop solution for all Building Management related needs.
 Frontend Code is shared in this repository.
-Backend of the code is yet to be developed.